How can we build an ecosystem of innovative technology startups in New Zealand?

 That’s flippant.
 But attempting a more accurate definition than that is harder than it seems on the surface.

-The obvious answer is: a startup is any newly established venture.
+The obvious answer is that a startup is any newly established venture.
 But there are many (most?) small businesses that more-or-less immediately take on their final form.
 When do they stop being a startup?
 That suggests there is an element of ambition involved - a startup is a new thing that is small now but aspires to be bigger.
 Or a transition - a startup is a temporary state between nothingness and an eventual steady state.
-Or uncertainty - a startup is something that might not work, and as a result we’re perhaps less surprised when they don’t.2
+Or uncertainty - a startup is something that might not work, and as a result we’re perhaps less surprised when they don’t.

-The startup phase is described as the search for, development and validation of a “scalable economic model”.
-So, perhaps it would be more useful if we break it down into two stages:
+The startup phase is sometimes described as the search for, development and validation of a “scalable economic model”.2 We can break this down into two stages:

 This is the genuine start, when we have a lot to prove to ourselves and others (even if we only outwardly acknowledge the latter) and only a limited time to prove it, typically constrained by how much funding we have available.

 The questions at this stage are:

-Assuming the answer to all of those questions is hell yeah! then in my experience the problem quickly shifts to how we cope with a rapid increase in multiple dimensions at once:
+Assuming the answer to all those questions is emphatically yes, the problem quickly shifts to how we cope with a rapid increase in multiple dimensions at once:

 It’s not especially helpful to group these very different types of businesses under the single “startup” umbrella.
 We should be more specific about what we want.
 Just creating as many early-stage startups as possible isn’t the goal.

 How does having more startups help us?

-When we talk about New Zealand companies working together we often refer to ourselves as NZ Inc.
+When we talk about New Zealand companies working together we often refer to ourselves as NZ Inc.4

-I reckon that most people who regularly use this label have never stopped to think what it actually means and definitely without questioning why a grouping of Kiwi companies would use the US business naming convention.
+We don’t stop to think what it actually means or question why a grouping of Kiwi companies would adopt the US business naming convention.

 Again, there is a seemingly obvious answer: a company based in New Zealand.
 Duh!